JaredB25/osticket-prereqs/README.md

 </p>
 <p>

-We can now go back to the osTicket set up page in the browser and enter the required information for MySQL database.
+We can now return to the browser's osTicket setup page and input the necessary data for the MySQL database.
 </p>
 <br />